-Licenses are associated with one specific CC-SG unit.
-If your CC-SG unit changes, your license file is assigned the wrong Host ID, or anything happens that would result in a mismatch between the license file and the CC-SG unit, you must obtain a new license file with the correct Host ID.
+Physical appliance licenses are associated with one specific CC-SG unit.
+Virtual appliance licenses are associated with one specific license server.

+If these items change, your license file is assigned the wrong Host ID, or anything happens that would result in a mismatch between the license file and your CC-SG system, you must obtain a new license file with the correct Host ID.